 Uses of Hemp And Marijuana

 Aside from its most popular CBD oil source, hemp has also a rich source of fibers.
-Hemp oil in particular provides a wide range of health benefits to human and also animals in some cases. this is why they are so much popular now-a-days.
+In some cases, Hemp oil provides a wide range of health benefits to humans and animals. this is why they are so much popular nowadays.

 - Hemp leaves and flowers are sources of CBD oil extracts.
 Hemp-derived oils are widely used as a treatment for a variety of ailments.
 CBD Hemp seed oils are also used for a variety of other health purposes.